Covid 19 coronavirus: No new virus cases, Jacinda Ardern gives update

 One of the women had mild symptoms before being tested, but it was put down to a pre-existing condition.

-Director-general of health Ashley Bloomfield said yesterday their conditions might have been picked up if the daily health check in managed isolation had been done properly, including asking them about every individual Covid-19 symptom.
+Bloomfield said yesterday their conditions might have been picked up if the daily health check in managed isolation had been done properly, including asking them about every individual Covid-19 symptom.

 The two infected women had been staying at the hotel since they arrived on a flight from the United Kingdom, via Brisbane, on Sunday, June 7.
 They left the hotel on Saturday, June 13, to drive to Wellington without being tested.